-Recommended Textbooks: Exploring Microsoft Office 2016, Comprehensive Editions for Excel, Access, Word, and PowerPoint
+Recommended Textbooks: Exploring Microsoft 365, 2021 editions for Excel, Access, Word, and PowerPoint

 Published by Pearson

-Required Software: MyLab IT for Exploring Office 2016, WVU Custom Edition
+Required Software: MyLab IT for Exploring Microsoft 365, WVU Custom Edition

 Published by Pearson

-Must be purchased as part of one of the below bundles.
+Must be purchased as part of one of the below bundles to obtain promotional pricing.

 MyLab IT and the course textbooks must be purchased as part of a package.
 Unless you specifically want print copies of the textbooks, you should buy the Electronic Access Code.